Outdoor Adventures

 Our creeks host an amazing diversity of colorful fish including sculpins, darters, dace, and trout.
 Learn about these native fish, aquatic insects and hellbenders and about the underwater habitat and fish ecology. by snorkeling with experts from the Blue Ridge Discovery Center.
 Wetsuits, snorkels and masks are provided by BRDC, but you need to bring a swimsuit, proper footwear (closed-toe water shoes preferably) and towel.
 Snorkeling is in shallow water with no swimming necessary.
 Ages 6 and up.
 Youth must be always accompanied by an adult.

-Registration required by Friday, July 24.
-Sign up for either a session from 12-2pm OR 3-5pm.
-Rain date is Sunday, Aug 2.
+Register for either session from 12-2pm OR 3-5pm.
+Rain date is Sunday, August 2.

 Directions to Blue Ridge Discovery Center: Take I-81 N to Exit 35 for VA-107 at Chilhowie.
 Turn right onto Whitetop Rd.
 In approximately 11 miles, turn left to stay on Whitetop Rd.
 In 200 ft, turn right for BRDC.